 When people find out how long I have been travelling, they almost always want to know how.
 How it is possible to travel around Europe almost constantly, seemingly without limits.
-The answer for me is, in part, due to my time spent teaching English abroad with a company named Angloville.

-Now when I say ‘teaching,’ I do not mean that I am a professional ESL teacher.
 I have never taught grammar, prepared lesson plans or stood up in front of a classroom of students.
 What I have done is help people (Polish, Slovak and Czech adults in my case) improve their English skills through conversation, in an informal environment on a voluntary basis.

-I absolutely love sharing my experiences if I think that they can help someone, and although there are already lots of Angloville reviews online, the vast majority of them are either on the Angloville website itself (which of course is only going to publish positive reviews), or written by people who have only ever participated in one Angloville programme, and as a result are basing their impressions of Angloville as a whole on that one experience.
+I absolutely love sharing my experiences if I think that they can help someone, and although there are already lots of Angloville reviews online, the vast majority of them are either on the Angloville website itself (which of course is only going to publish positive reviews), or written by people who have only ever participated in one Angloville programme, and are basing their impressions of Angloville as a whole on that one experience.

 Angloville welcomes over 8000 participants a year, and it is never wise to trust the opinion of somebody who participated in one programme, in one location, with two coordinators.